 - North Dakota

-If you’re from an at-fault state and are visiting one of these no-fault states, you’ll be held to the local law.
+If you’re from an at-fault state and get into a car accident in a no-fault state, you’ll be held to the local law.
 Regardless of who is to blame for a wreck in a no-fault state, you’ll file an insurance claim with your own company.
 That applies even if you’re driving a car registered in a no-fault state.

 The reverse is also true.
 Should a driver from a no-fault state get into a wreck while visiting at at-fault state, they’ll be required to file a claim with the at-fault driver’s insurance company.
 When in doubt, call your insurance company to report the incident and get advice on which company to file a claim through.